 - How much turkey fryer oil do I need?
 That depends on the size of your pot and the size of the turkey.
 Be sure to follow the instructions for making sure you use the correct amount.
 Here are some typical amounts: 30qt Pot—3 gallons oil; 32qt pot—3 1/3 gallons oil.

 - Where is the best place to buy peanut oil?
 Answer: At the WEBstaurantStore, of course.
 Peanut oil is expensive and you will need plenty to fill your pot.
 Peanut oil is often sold for two to three times as much as we sell it for.
 We have both 50% peanut/50% soybean in a bulk 35lb container and 100% pure peanut oil that comes in a case of 2-17.5lb containers.
 In addition, any extra peanut oil can be stored up to six months in a dark cool place.
 Here is a link to our peanut oil, you can choose the 50/50 or the 100% on the page: Peanut oil.
 Since, in order to ship this without it breaking, we ship via common carrier; small quantities are expensive to ship.
 But larger quantities ship very inexpensively for the same reason.

 - What size turkey will fit in my pot?
 This is a very common question that we get about our turkey fryers.
 Here is your answer: 30qt pot: up to a 18lb bird, 32qt pot: up to a 20lb bird.

-Whether you plan on eating your fried turkey outdoors or inside, or Thanksgiving paper roll tablecloth will be great on the holiday table.
-Link: Thanksgiving Roll Paper Table Cover.
+Whether you plan on eating your fried turkey outdoors or inside, our Hoffmaster 856741 10" x 14" Thanksgiving Placemat and Napkin Combo Pack 200 / Case will be great on the holiday table.
 By the way, we offer $4 off of your next order for customer pictures--We would love to see your fried turkey pix!
 Happy Turkey Frying, and Happy Thanksgiving!